-The riving knife on a table saw is a vital piece of safety equipment for the table saw.
+The riving knife on a table saw is a vital piece of safety equipment for the tool.
 A riving knife is a flat piece of metal that is mounted just aft of the saw blade.
-When you push a board through the saw blade, the riving knife is designed to keep the two cut sections of the board from moving toward one another, thus pinching the saw blade and causing dangerous kickback.
+When you push a workpiece through the saw blade, the riving knife is designed to keep the two cut sections of the board from closing up, thus pinching the saw blade and causing dangerous kickback.
 Rip cuts are especially prone to kickbacks, and it is here that the riving knife is most important.

 When to Remove the Riving Knife

 When you watch woodworking shows on TV, you'll often see that the riving knife, anti-kickback pawls, and blade guards have been removed.
-This is done to make viewing the steps involved easier for television viewing, it does a bit of a disservice to the novice woodworker in my mind, by telling woodworkers that it's OK to remove these safety devices.
+This is done to make viewing the steps involved easier to view on television, but it does a bit of a disservice to the novice woodworker by implying to woodworkers that it's acceptable to remove these safety devices.